zalando/elm-street-404/README.md

 Work in progress, current demo can be [seen here](http://zalando.github.io/elm-street-404/).

+Read more about the game on [our blog](https://tech.zalando.com/blog/using-elm-to-create-a-fun-game-in-just-five-days/).

 ![Screencast](screen.gif)

 You are Joe, the courier.
 It is your job, to deliver *all* the fashion to *all* the customers.
 Sometimes, you have to pick up stuff and return it to Zalando.